 The Reading League Journal is a trusted source guiding educators in adopting evidence-aligned instruction.
-TRLJ features articles that translate scientific evidence about reading into easily understandable and applicable strategies for professionals in the field.
+Launched in 2020, TRLJ features articles that translate scientific evidence about reading into easily understandable and applicable strategies for professionals in the field.
 Additionally, it includes articles spotlighting school systems and educators who have effectively applied research findings to improve and transform their practices.
 TRLJ is published in January/February, May/June, and September/October.

-Meet our Editor-in-Chief: Dr. Jessica Toste
+Meet our Editor in Chief: Dr. Jessica Toste

 Choose Your Subscription